mit1mit1/devopscons22syd/README.md

 1. I'm using them to create actually useful summaries for general consumption (potentially in comic form).
 2. We can be referred back to them (and use CTRL+F on them) we want to jog our memory of a particular moment at the conference.

+Slides are available at https://devops.talksplus.com/2022_Sydney/agenda.html, which should be complementary.